 If you are a new owner of a chinchilla, you might be surprised by how it survives on low nutrient hay.

-Because hay is less nutritious, they have to eat a lot to survive.
+Because hay is less nutritious, chinchillas have to eat a lot of it to survive.
+This may look like overeating if you’re a new owner, but it’s completely normal.

 Guinea pigs’ primary source of food is also hay.